okjuan/virtual.book/essays/_posts/2023-05-14-understand-the-world.md

 layout: post
 title: how to understand the world
 permalink: /understand-the-world
-tags: philosophy poli-sci thinking knowledge
+tags: essays philosophy poli-sci thinking knowledge
-category: essays

 ---

 Several years ago, in the last and lightest semester of my Computer Science degree, I spent a good deal of my free time studying YouTube videos about politics, philosophy, and sociology.